 Often fear will spark agitation.
-Use a gentle touch and soft spoken and positive words throughout all tasks, reminding the dementia person that he or she is in a safe place.
+Use a gentle touch and soft spoken and positive words throughout all tasks, reminding the person with dementia that he or she is in a safe place.

 - Validate the dementia person's feelings.

 - Offer care with dignity.

 - Do not rush.

 - Offer affirming statements.